petros94/Text-Classification-and-Clustering-with-Sklearn-and-visualization-with-Dash/readme.md

-# Text Classification and Clustering with Sklearn and visualization with Dash
+# TextML: Text Classification and Clustering with Sklearn and visualization with Dash

 This repo offers an all-in-one tool for processing text using the most popular ML algorithms.
 The app runs as a microservice with an embedded server, which performs the ML functionality and offers a UI for using the tool.
 We also include a jupyter notebook for demonstrating the algorithms used (K-Means and Naive-Bayes).

+:rocket: Live working example here: https://ml-text-app-tydzzcuoha-oa.a.run.app/

 ## Included functionality